Compare SPELL-Links with OG-based Programs

 Look, Say, Write

-For example, ‘tapping’, ‘pounding’, ‘bumping’ fingers or hands to represent sounds or syllables; ‘finger spelling’ used to represent sounds and then letters; ‘simultaneous oral spelling’, or saying letter names with simultaneous writing of corresponding letters, is taught.
+Arm movements include air or sky writing.
+Hand movements include ‘tapping’, ‘pounding’, ‘bumping’ fingers or hands to represent sounds or syllables; ‘finger spelling’ is used to represent sounds and then letters.

-Tactile experiences may include modeling letters with clay and writing in sand or on bumpy surfaces.
+Tactile experiences may include modeling letters with clay, writing in sand or shaving cream or on bumpy surfaces, and color-coded cues.

 One Core Meta-Cognitive Strategy